The MAC — Napa Valley Museum of Art & Culture

 Interactive TV Set

-The exhibit about the world-famous co-author of Mastering the Art of French Cooking and author of several other books contains video and audio recordings of Child; photographs, including some by her husband, Paul Child; and an interactive television set of The French Chef.
-Boston’s WGBH produced the groundbreaking cooking show for NET, the public-television predecessor to PBS.
+The exhibit about the world-famous co-author of Mastering the Art of French Cooking and author of several other books incorporates video and audio recordings of Child; photographs, including some by her husband, Paul Child; and an interactive television set of The French Chef.
+Boston’s WGBH produced the groundbreaking cooking show for NET, the public television predecessor to PBS.

 Info